blackboard/anthologydevdocs/blog/2023/2023-05-01-IntegrationInstallationandCustomerExperience.md

 ## Integration Installation

 Blackboard has thought long about how to simplify the integration experience for customers in the world of SaaS.
-In doing so we arrived at a "Register once, deploy everywhere" model for Integration developers to deliver theirr solutions.
+In doing so we arrived at a "Register once, deploy everywhere" model for Integration developers to deliver their solutions.
 This applies to LTI 1.3 and RESTful integrations alike, and greatly simplifies installation for our mutual customers.

 ### SaaS changed everything...